 If you want your brand or design to convey the message as reliable and trustworthy, then Serifs are the obvious choice.
 These typefaces would make the perfect fit for companies that are traditional-oriented like law firms, financial firms or insurance companies, or even editorials, like the example of Vogue magazine.
 Serifs will give people a feeling of elegance, assurance, and stability.

-For this article, we have chosen 6 of the most beautiful sans serif fonts that you can download for free.
-They are guaranteed to elevate your design in scales you would have not imaged.
+For this article, we have chosen 15 of the most beautiful sans serif fonts that you can download for free.
+They are guaranteed to elevate your design in scales you would have not imagined.
 Although Sans Serifs are widely spread across the web, we have hand-picked some of the rarest typefaces which you can download for free.

 Acumin is a Sans Serif font designed by Robert Slimbach and published in Adobe Fonts.
 Acumin is considered to be the “Helvetica for Reader“.
 The creator of this font Slimbach aimed to create a font that could work as a text face but designed in a contemporary neo-grotesque style.